louiseaux/starklings-cairo1/exercises/variables/README.md

 let x = 10;
 ```

-Now depending on what value we use we’ll get different outputs as we can see with the else part of the if statement.
-Feel free to experiment and recompile with different numbers as the x value and see what happens.
-But here's a solution with the value 1.
-This would of course print: x is not ten!.
+Now depending on what value we use we’ll get different outputs as we can see with the `else` part of the `if` statement.
+Feel free to experiment and recompile with different numbers as the `x` value and see what happens.
+But here's a solution with the value `1`.
+This would of course print: `x is not ten!`.

 ```
 fn main() {